 Instructions

-• Grate zucchini on the small side of a grater.
-Use cheesecloth or a few paper towels to thoroughly dry the zucchini to keep it from being too wet/watery in muffins.
-Squeeze zucchini a few times, then lightly pack it into the measuring cup.
+• Grate zucchini on the small side of a box grater.
+Use cheesecloth or a few paper towels to squeeze it a few times and remove some of the liquid.
+Then lightly add it into a 1-cup measuring cup for the perfect amount.

-• Divide the mixture evenly into the prepared muffin pan, evenly filling 12 muffin cavities.
-Bake for 18–22 minutes or until a toothpick when inserted into the center comes out clean and the edges are lightly browned.
-Avoid overbaking, which dries out the muffins.
-Let cool for 5–10 minutes, then use a fork to gently coax the muffins onto a cooling rack.
+• Divide batter evenly among all 12 muffin cavities.
+Bake for 18 to 22 minutes or until a toothpick inserted into the center comes out clean and the tops are lightly golden.
+Avoid overbaking, which can dry out the muffins.
+Let cool for 5 to 10 minutes, then use a fork to gently remove muffins to a wire cooling rack.

 Final step!
 Please let us know how it was by leaving a review.